bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 At this point you can elect to ssh into the unit using the indicated IP address, or you can select "Continue" to proceed with installation using the serial console.
-I'd suggest opening an ssh session while at the same time moving to the log screen in the serial console to monitor for serious errors.
-You can move between GNU screen windows by issuing the keystroke sequence "CTRL-A 4" to select window "4" which is the log screen.
+I'd suggest just continuing to use the serial console as this saves memory, but using an ssh session should be fine.
+You can move between GNU screen windows by issuing the keystroke sequence "CTRL-A SPACE". to get access to a shell or the logs.

 If you wish to ssh into the unit then use username "installer" with password "SCdebian2022" (as configured above)